itornaza/sdc-model-predictive-control/README.md

 ### State

-The state vector is described contains the following variables: [*x, y, ψ, v, cte, eψ*], where:
+The state vector contains the following variables: [*x, y, ψ, v, cte, eψ*], where:

 *x* is the position of the car on the x-axis

 *y* is  the position of the car on the y-axis

 *ψ* is the orientation of the car

 *v* is the speed of the car

-*cte* is the ctoss-track error which expresses the lateral distance of the car from the center of the road *eψ* is the orientation error which is the angular difference between the orientation of the car and the tangential angle of the route evaluated at the location of the car
+*cte* is the ctoss-track error which expresses the lateral distance of the car from the center of the road

+*eψ* is the orientation error which is the angular difference between the orientation of the car and the tangential angle of the route evaluated at the location of the car

-### Controls (actuators)
+### Controls or actuators

 The control input vector contains the following variables: [*δ, α*], where:

 *δ* is the steering angle

 *α* is the acceleration modeling the throttle if positive or the brakes if negative

-Note that If δ is positive we rotate counter-clockwise, or turn left.
+Note that If *δ* is positive we rotate counter-clockwise, or turn left.
 In the simulator however, a positive value implies a right turn and a negative value implies a left turn.
-This is incompatibility is taken into consideration in the code.
+This is incompatibility is corrected in the controller's implementation.

 Since our model is nonholonomic i.e. the car cannot move in arbitrary directions, we have contraints both in steering angle and the acceleration: